I won NaNoWriMo, barely

 While the posts aren’t completed yet, I at least have an idea of what I’ll be writing about, including character bios, playlists, and novel updates.
 I will also be taking part in the Blogging A-Z Challenge in April.

-Starting on January 2, 2019, I will be posting on this blog once a week, every Wednesday.
+Starting on January 2, 2019, I will be posting on this blog every other Wednesday.
 I’m hoping that blogging regularly will also help to keep me writing regularly, which has been a problem for me in the past.
 I need all of the help I can get!